HaseebAliB/product-service/README.md

-# product-service
+# product-services
-a microservice for product
+a microservice project for product supply chain.